-\bheading{Authentication.} Each replica has a public/private key pair $(pk_i, sk_i)$ established through a Public-Key Infrastructure (PKI).
-The private keys of replicas are securely stored within their respective TEEs, while the corresponding public keys are across the network.
-This PKI framework enables secure message signing, verification, encryption, and the generation of trusted operation certificates.
+Each replica possesses a public/private key pair established through a Public-Key Infrastructure (PKI) and uses it to sign consensus messages (\eg, votes).
+The private keys are securely sealed and managed within TEEs, while the corresponding public keys are known to all replicas.
+The adversary is computationally bounded and cannot compromise standard cryptographic primitives such as digital signatures or collision-resistant hash functions.
+All outputs generated by the enclave are cryptographically signed by the TEE, ensuring that they cannot be forged, modified, or tampered with by any replica, even if the host system is Byzantine.

-For enhanced confidentiality and efficiency, replicas also maintain a shared RSA key pair, termed the \textit{main key}.
-The private key resides securely within the TEE, and the public key is disseminated across the network.
-Clients may generate symmetric AES \textit{session keys} to encrypt their transaction data, sharing these keys with replicas as detailed in \secref{subsec:mev}.

-We assume that replicas are computationally bounded and cannot break public-key cryptography.
-Further, we assume the existence of collision-resistant hash function $H(x)$, where for a computationally bounded replica, it is impossible to find a value $x'$, such that $H(x) = H(x')$~\cite{cryptobook}.

-\bheading{Asynchronous Network.} We assume the existence of an asynchronous network~\cite{asyncnetwork}: Messages sent between replicas experience arbitrary but finite delays.
-In other words, messages are never lost, but there are no guarantees of delivery time or order.
+\bheading{Asynchronous Network.} We assume an asynchronous network model~\cite{asyncnetwork}, where messages between replicas may experience arbitrary but finite delays, i.e., messages are eventually delivered and never lost, but there are no guarantees on delivery time or order.